DrugLib.com — Drug Information Portal

 Lactic Acidosis/Severe Hepatomegaly with Steatosis

 Tenofovir is principally eliminated by the kidney.
-Renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), has been reported in association with the use of VIREAD (see Adverse Reactions, Post Marketing Experience).
+Renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), has been reported with the use of VIREAD [See Adverse Reactions].

 It is recommended that creatinine clearance be calculated in all patients prior to initiating therapy and as clinically appropriate during therapy with VIREAD.
 Routine monitoring of calculated creatinine clearance and serum phosphorus should be performed in patients at risk for renal impairment.

-Dosing interval adjustment of VIREAD and close monitoring of renal function are recommended in all patients with creatinine clearance <50 mL/min (see DOSAGE AND ADMINISTRATION).
-No safety or efficacy data are available in patients with renal dysfunction who received VIREAD using these dosing guidelines, and so the potential benefit of VIREAD therapy should be assessed against the potential risk of renal toxicity.
+Dosing interval adjustment of VIREAD and close monitoring of renal function are recommended in all patients with creatinine clearance <50 mL/min [See Dosage and Administration].
+No safety or efficacy data are available in patients with renal impairment who received VIREAD using these dosing guidelines, so the potential benefit of VIREAD therapy should be assessed against the potential risk of renal toxicity.

 VIREAD should be avoided with concurrent or recent use of a nephrotoxic agent.

-VIREAD should not be used in combination with the fixed-dose combination products TRUVADA or ATRIPLA since it is a component of these products.
+VIREAD should not be used in combination with the fixed-dose combination products TRUVADA or ATRIPLA since tenofovir disoproxil fumarate is a component of these products.

-Cases of osteomalacia (associated with proximal renal tubulopathy) have been reported in association with the use of VIREAD (see Adverse Reactions, Post Marketing Experience).
+Cases of osteomalacia (associated with proximal renal tubulopathy and which may contribute to fractures) have been reported in association with the use of VIREAD [See Adverse Reactions].

 Fat Redistribution

-Redistribution/accumulation of body fat including central obesity, dorsocervical fat enlargement (buffalo hump), peripheral wasting, facial wasting, breast enlargement, and "cushingoid appearance" have been observed in patients receiving antiretroviral therapy.
+In HIV-infected patients redistribution/accumulation of body fat including central obesity, dorsocervical fat enlargement (buffalo hump), peripheral wasting, facial wasting, breast enlargement, and "cushingoid appearance" have been observed in patients receiving combination antiretroviral therapy.
 The mechanism and long-term consequences of these events are currently unknown.
 A causal relationship has not been established.

 Immune Reconstitution Syndrome

-Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including VIREAD.
-During the initial phase of combination antiretroviral treatment, patients whose immune system responds may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia (PCP), or tuberculosis), which may necessitate further evaluation and treatment.
+Immune reconstitution syndrome has been reported in HIV-infected patients treated with combination antiretroviral therapy, including VIREAD.
+During the initial phase of combination antiretroviral treatment, patients whose immune system responds may develop an inflammatory response to indolent or residual opportunistic infections [such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia (PCP), or tuberculosis], which may necessitate further evaluation and treatment.

 Pregnancy